Defuse-Diffuse | Commonly Confused Words

 etymology

-• Diffuse has the idea of spreading out over a large area, like light or a fragrance.
+• Diffuse refers to spreading something over a large area, like light, liquid, or information.

 © 2025 Lithium Lab Pte Ltd